 Cartier Women’s Initiative

 This international entrepreneurship program is open to women-run and-owned businesses in a sector with a “sustainable social and or environmental impact.”
-Your application to the Cartier Women’s Initiative must be written in English, and they only accept businesses that are “early stage” and “for-profit”; more info can be found on their FAQ page.
-The next call for applications to this program opened May 16th, 2022, and closes July 15th, 2022 so get your applications in!
+Your application to the Cartier Women’s Initiative must be written in English, and they only accept businesses that are “early stage” and “for-profit.”
+More info can be found on their FAQ page.
+The deadline for 2023 has passed, so stay on the lookout for next year’s application.

 FedEx Small Business Grants

 37 Angels is a resource for women-led startups looking for investors.
 Their main mission is to close the gender gap in startup investing by providing business clarity through education, transparent communication, and empathetic advice from experts.
 They offer 2 boot camp options, both taught by founder Angela Lee, who is a professor of venture capital at Columbia Business School.
 To become a member of their network, you must submit an online application, complete an interview, and meet specific income requirements.
 Their annual membership is $4,500 for the first year (which includes the cost of the boot camp) and drops to $3,000 annually in subsequent years.
-More information can be found on their FAQ page, or click here if you’re ready to apply!
+More information can be found on their FAQ page.

 Tory Burch Foundation

-This fellowship program provides a year-long program featuring virtual education and intensives to help your business, a $5,000 grant, an online community for networking, and a trip to the Tory Burch offices in New York City.
+This fellowship program provides 50 women with a year-long program featuring virtual education and intensives to help their business, a $5,000 grant, access to 0% interest loans via Kiva, an online community for networking, and a trip to the Tory Burch offices in New York City.
 This program is only open to English-speaking United States residents who are at least 21 years old prior to the application date.
 You must be a female founder and/or business owner who owns all or a majority (51%+) of your business.
 In addition, you must own and/or operate a “for-profit” business in its “early stages” that are projected to make at least $75,000 in revenue, though considerations are being made in light of the COVID-19 pandemic.
 This is a great opportunity for a budding entrepreneur!

 Women Founder’s Network

 This network aims to provide female founders with capital, visibility, and mentorship.
 Their mission is to increase the number of women-led companies that get venture capital funding.
-Their site features virtual networking events, membership opportunities, and their Fast Pitch Competition.
-The competition winners receive a pitch coach, a financial mentor, a one-on-one meeting with a potential investor, and a ‘Dolphin Tank’ where you can refine your pitching skills in an interactive discussion with an expert panel dedicated to helping you grow as an entrepreneur.
+Their site features virtual networking events, membership opportunities, and Fast Pitch Competition.
+The competition winners receive a pitch coach, a financial mentor, and a one-on-one meeting with a potential investor.

 Ad Astra Ventures